inertiajs-revamped/inertia/docs/src/guide/getting-started/quick-start.md

   ➜  Run the development server with npm run dev
   ➜  Edit your entry points in resources/application
-  ➜  Edit your layouts and pages in resources/views
+  ➜  Edit your pages in resources/pages
 ```

 > [!TIP]